 By Margaret (Kopeck) Gentle – Saskatoon, Sask.

-When the time came for my younger sister Gladys to start school, dad said he would get us our own horse and buggy in the summer and a covered caboose in the winter with a small stove to keep us warm and make toast with our leftover sandwiches from lunch on our way home from school.
+When the time came for my younger sister Gladys to start school, dad said he would get us our own horse and buggy in the summer and a covered caboose in the winter.
+With a small stove to keep us warm, we would sometimes make toast with our leftover sandwiches from lunch on our way home from school.

-Sometimes we would go across the fields to take a shortcut and also to make it to school on time.
-This one time we were going across the field and got off the beaten path into deep snow.
+We would sometimes go across the fields to take a shortcut and make it to school on time.
+One time we were going across the field and went off the beaten path into deep snow.
 The horse got stuck and could not pull us any further.

-Me being the driver of this one-horse caboose, I decided that I had to unhitch the horse and ride horseback back home again to tell dad.
-I told my two sisters to stay put in the caboose and that dad would come and rescue them which he did.
+Being the driver of this one-horse caboose, I decided I had to unhitch the horse and ride horseback back home to tell dad.
+I told my two sisters to stay put in the caboose and that dad would come and rescue them.
+He did.

-Even though our winter holidays were two months long we had lots of chores to do; milking cows and separating milk, feeding calves, pigs, chickens, and dogs and cats.
+Our winter holiday from school was two months long, but we didn’t get a break as we had many chores to do.
+We’d milk the cows and separating milk, feed calves, pigs, chickens, and dogs and cats.
 We also cleaned barns and chopped wood for firewood until the whole pile was chopped and piled up neatly to dry for the following winter.

-Our summer holidays were spent helping mother weed and water the garden and help with the harvest of the garden later in the summer and canning.
-We had no electricity so there was no freezing of vegetables.
-We did have an icehouse to keep our cream and other perishables from going stale.
+Our summer holidays were spent helping mother weed and water the garden and with the harvest of the garden later in the summer and canning.
+We had no electricity so there was no freezing of vegetables, though we did have an icehouse to keep our cream and other perishables from going stale.

-Later on in the summer we helped with the haying and stooking of sheaves in preparation for harvest.
-Harvesttime was a busy, but happy time as we watched dad and a lot of the neighbours helping to bring in the sheaves and threshing the grain to put into bins.
-We helped mother prepare the lunches to take to the fields and then preparing supper for the hungry men.
+Later on in the summer, we helped with the haying and stooking of sheaves in preparation for harvest.
+Harvesttime was a busy, happy time as we watched dad and a lot of the neighbours helping to bring in the sheaves and threshing the grain to put into bins.

 We looked forward to visiting our grandparents especially at Christmas.
-We would go with a team of horses hitched to the wagon.
-They only lived three miles away so we would look forward to the great Christmas Eve Supper of 12 meatless dishes that were prepared by grandmother and our aunts.
+They only lived three miles away and we would look forward to the great Christmas Eve Supper of 12 meatless dishes prepared by grandmother and our aunts.

-After supper we would help with the cleanup and then we would do some carolling.
-Then it was time to go to bed.
-We would spend the night at our grandparents’ house sleeping in the soft feather beds with our aunts.
+After supper we would help with the cleanup and then we’d do some carolling.
+Soon enough, it was time for bed.
+We would spend the night at our grandparents’ house sleeping in their soft feather beds.

-We were poor, but we never went hungry.
+We were poor, but were fortunate enough that we never went hungry.
 Our parents provided well for us.
-Even though we had to work hard I have no regrets.
-As my dad always said, “Hard work never hurt anyone.”
+Even though we had to work hard, I have no regrets and hold many happy memories of those early days.